gianyrox/tasklapp/README.md

 3. Get your API URL and anon key from Settings > API
 4. Set up database tables:
    - Navigate to the SQL Editor in your Supabase dashboard
-   - Create users, user_stats, and tasks tables using the SQL queries in the setup instructions
+   - Create users, friendships, tasks, and task_attachments tables using the SQL queries in the setup instructions
 5. Enable Row Level Security (RLS) with appropriate policies
 6. Set up authentication in the Authentication settings
-7. Create database triggers for user management and task statistics
+7. Create database triggers and functions for friendship management and leaderboard

 ### Magic Link Authentication Setup
 1. In your Supabase dashboard, go to Authentication > Providers